Contact Us Contact Us Replicon Login

 Pregnancy Discrimination Leave

-Employers with four or more regular employees must grant up to eight weeks of unpaid leave to an employee who is disabled by pregnancy, childbirth or related medical condition.
-Leave due to pregnancy, childbirth or related medical condition must be treated the same as leaves for other types of temporary disabilities.
-This includes written policy plans as well as written and unwritten employment practices involving leave running concurrently with other statutorily provided leave, ability to take leave intermittently, requiring the use of available paid leave, availability of extensions, reinstatement, and start and duration of the leave.
-Employees are required to provide the same notice to their employers as is required for other disability leaves, or “timely notice” if no other disability leave is available.
-Employers can require verification of the employee’s disability.
+Employers with four or more regular employees must provide up to eight weeks of unpaid leave to employees who are disabled due to pregnancy, childbirth, or a related medical condition.
+This leave must be treated the same as leave for any other temporary disability, including adherence to both written policies and customary practices regarding leave.
+This includes the concurrent running of this leave with other statutorily provided leave, the ability to take leave intermittently, the requirement to use available paid leave, options for extensions, reinstatement, and the determination of the start and duration of the leave.

 Elected Official Leave